notscrappie/evelyn-music-module/README.md

 - Dynamic queue system

 ## Prerequisites
-Before implementing this system, you will need to install the following dependencies: `erela.js erela.js-deezer better-erela.js-spotify better-erela.js-apple genius-lyrics`.
+Before implementing this system, you will need to install the following dependencies: `erela.js erela.js-deezer better-erela.js-spotify better-erela.js-apple genius-lyrics pretty-ms@7.0.1 chalk@4.1.2`.

 ## Credits
 The following repos have helped me a lot while developing this system.